wangziqi2013/wangziqi2013.github.io/_posts/2020-06-05-perforated-page.markdown

 correspond to these valid pages are remapped as "holes", even a highly fragmented physical address layout could support huge page mapping, eliminating the need of memory defragmentation.

+Perforated design consists of two major components: Extended page table for extra level of mapping, and a modified L2 TLB organization and lookup protocol.
+We discuss these two in the following paragraphs.